flotiq/flotiq-docs/docs/panel/webhooks/sync.md

 ```

 !!!
 Note
-    In case you register multiple webhooks for a single CTD - they will be process sequentially.
+    In case you register multiple webhooks for a single CTD - they will be processed sequentially.
 There is no guarantee on the order of processing.
 All webhooks have to respond successfully in order for the object to be processed.

 ![](../images/webhooks-lifecycle/WebhooksLifecycleDiagram.png){: .center .border}